MarcoRizk/nginx-upload-module/README.md

 **Context:** `server,location`

 Specifies a directory that will contain state files for resumable uploads.
-The directory could be hashed.
-In this case all subdirectories should exist before starting nginx.
+The directory could be hashed.if it's a hashed directory it should contain subdirectories from a to z and all subdirectories should exist before starting nginx.

 ### upload_store_access